 Federal regulations require that unavoidable wetland impacts caused by highway construction be mitigated.
-Wetland mitigations may be from 1) wetland creation - typically, at a borrow pit; 2) wetland restoration - plugging an existing, drained wetland; or, 3) by small dam construction.
+Examples of acceptable wetland mitigation include 1) wetland creation; 2) wetland restoration - plugging an existing, drained wetland; or, 3) by wetland enhancement - adding buffer around an existing wetland.

-The South Dakota Department of Transportation (SDDOT) may participate in the cost of wetland creation/restoration, if the wetland can be used to mitigate wetland impacts caused by highway construction.
+The South Dakota Department of Transportation (SDDOT) may participate in the cost of wetland creation/restoration/enhancement, if the wetland can be used to mitigate wetland impacts caused by highway construction.

-If you are interested in creating or restoring wetlands on your property, please complete the attached form and mail to: Tom Lehmkuhl, Engineering Supervisor SDDOT, and 700 E. Broadway Ave., Pierre, SD 57501.
+If you are interested in creating, restoring, or enhancing wetlands on your property, please complete the attached form and mail to: Tom Lehmkuhl, Engineering Supervisor SDDOT, and 700 E. Broadway Ave., Pierre, SD 57501.
 Your name will be added to the SDDOT Wetland Mitigation Registry and a SDDOT representative will contact you with additional information.

 Yes, I am interested in assisting the SDDOT to mitigate wetland impacts by creating or restoring wetlands on my property.

+Name:

+Address:

+Phone #: Email:

+Legal Description of property: 1/4 of Section

+Township, Range, County

-Name: Address: Phone #: Legal Description of property: 1/4 of Section Township , Range Please note : Completion of this form does not commit either you or the SDDOT to a mitigation project.
+Please note : Completion of this form does not commit either you or the SDDOT to a mitigation project.
 It is a statement of intent only.